millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuideDIPC.md

 # Provision services and copy wallet and sample files
 # Steps
 ### STEP 1: Provision DBCS and DIPC services.
 - Follow these [instructions](https://docs.oracle.com/en/cloud/paas/data-integration-platform-cloud/using/oci-classic.html) to provision the DIPC and DBCS services used in this lab.
-You must use DIPC Goverance Edition to include ODI, OGG, and EDQ in the deployment.
+You must use DIPC Governance Edition to include ODI, OGG, and EDQ in the deployment.
 You must use version 12.1.0.2 and EE, HP, or EP edition in OCI-Classic DBCS for the DIPC database.
 Be sure to select 'Configure Golden Gate' when provisioning the database as this database will also serve as the source database for OGG in the lab.
+All network access from your pc will be over ssh and we recommend using a SQL Developer ssh connection type to the database over the internet.

 ### STEP 2: Connect to your DIPC service via ssh.
 - Follow these [instructions](https://docs.oracle.com/en/cloud/paas/data-integration-platform-cloud/using/accessing-virtual-machine-secure-shell.html) to connect to your DIPC service using your SSH key.
 Connect using the opc user.